 Berkeley Lab is supporting local food banks by hosting virtual donation drives.
 Cash donations go farther because food banks have bulk/wholesale agreements and greater buying power than the average consumer.

-Please consider making a contribution by clicking on the links for your team above, and helping spread the word about the virtual donation drive with your colleagues, family, friends, neighbors, and professional networks.
+Please consider making a contribution by clicking on the links above and helping spread the word about the virtual donation drive with your colleagues, family, friends, neighbors, and professional networks.

 For over 30 years, the Alameda County Community Food Bank has stood by our unwavering belief that food is a basic human right.
 We distribute millions of healthy meals every year, and are on the forefront of new approaches to ending hunger and poverty.